python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

     </button>
     <div class="collapsible-content">
         <div class="card-content">
-            There are several ways to start the bot:
+            Notice that the bot is started as a module.
+There are several ways to do so:
             <ul>
                 <li>Through the command line, inside the bot directory, with either <code>poetry run task start</code>, or directly <code>python -m bot</code>.</li>
                 <li>If using PyCharm, enter <code>Edit Configurations</code> and set everything according to this image: <img src="/static/images/content/contributing/pycharm_run_module.png"></li>